 Thanks for visiting the Clarkson University Women's Track scholarship and program details page.
 Here you'll get information regarding the school and details on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are available and how to begin the recruiting process.

 Clarkson University Women's track Program Recruiting and Coaching Personnel

-For anyone who is hoping to get recruited it's important to know who to build a relationship with - and NCSA has the info you need.
-The Cross Country/Nordic Ski - Head Coach of the Clarkson University Women's Track program is Jim Allott.
-Additional essential staff are:
+If you are hoping to get recruited it is critical to understand who to build a relationship with - and NCSA provides the details you'll need.
+The Assistant Coach of the Clarkson University Women's Track program is Kyle Curry.
+Additional essential personnel include:

-Create a Free NCSA Profile to Begin Connecting with Coaches
+Build a Free NCSA Profile to Start Connecting with Coaches

 NCSA gives student athletes the resources and info they need to improve their odds of being recruited by a Women's Track program, whether it's at Clarkson University or another college.
 Since 2000, NCSA has been connecting coaches and athletes which is a critical part of the recruiting process.
 This year alone there are 12760 Women's Track athletes making use of the NCSA technology, network and scouting experts to get their highlights in front of 3731 coaches at 1648 colleges Women's Track programs nationwide.